kristianmandrup/kayak_ui_deserializer/Readme.md

 ## <a name='Projectgoals'></a>Project Goals

-The current goal of this project is to enable deserialization of a JSON file into Kayak UI components that are stored and can be referenced.
+The current goal of this project is to enable ser/deser for a JSON or RON file into Kayak UI components that are stored and can be referenced from Bevy to build the UI.

-This will allow a Bev UI designer to externalize most of the UI definitions as Game assets that can be loaded from one or more UI asset files.
+This will allow a Bevy UI designer to externalize most of the UI definitions as game assets that are loaded from UI asset files.

 ## <a name='Serializationformats'></a>Serialization formats